berrytechnics/repair-tix/DEPLOYMENT.md

 Before deploying, ensure you have:

-- A GitHub repository with RepairForge code
+- A GitHub repository with RepairTix code
 - Access to a deployment platform (Render.com, AWS, Google Cloud, etc.)
 - PostgreSQL 15+ database (managed or self-hosted)
 - Domain name (optional, for custom domains)